Bamthelearner/questbook-flow-transaction-and-script/README.md

 ## Quests

+You can do these quests on your own, and submit them for review in the <a href="https://discord.gg/emeraldcity" target="_blank">Emerald City Discord</a> where we will review and give feedback on all your responses.

-Please answer in the language of your choice.
+You cam always answer in the language of your choice.

 1. Explain why we wouldn't call `changeGreeting` in a script.